vseryakov/alpinejs-app/README.md

   Native support:

-   - esbuild: bundle everything into a single file by converting HTML files to strings: see **scripts/build-app.js** for a simple **esbuild** plugin
+   - esbuild: bundle everything into a single file by importing multiple JS/HTML files: see **scripts/build-app.js** for a simple **esbuild** plugin
    - server-side: maintain HTML files on the server to load individually on demand using the same directives, see **examples/dashboard.html**.

   More ideas: